 I saw people of all different ages, shapes, and sizes on this portion of the Rubicon Trail.
 While there are some steep sections, mainly at the beginning/end as you near Eagle Point Campground, most of it is flat.

-If you are starting the hike from the Emerald Bay parking lot, this is a very steep incline back up to the lot, so please be prepared for some strenuous activity.
+If you are ending the hike at the Emerald Bay parking lot, there is a very steep incline back up to the lot.

 Emerald Bay Altitude

-Emerald Bay is just over 6,000ft above sea level which means you might notice difficulty breathing, a slight headache, and perhaps some digestive issues if you’re visiting from sea level.
+Emerald Bay is just over 6,000ft above sea level which means you might notice difficulty breathing, a slight headache, and perhaps some digestive issues if you’re not used to the altitude.

 Take it slow, stay well hydrated, and take breaks often.